Ryan-Zaros/PeerEvaluationTool/README.md

 vital for feedback in classes with team-based components, such as CSE 3901.

 In this application, users are defined as either students or instructors (administrators).
-Features for each type of user are listed below, along with the documentation about setting up the web application locally, as well as testing.
+Features for each type of user are listed below, along with the documentation about setting up the web application locally, testing, and future extensions.

+The application uses a database in order to store information and create relationships among entities.
+The complete, detailed structure of the database can be found in the slideshow, which can found in this repository.

+As for the design process, from initialization to deployment, the first step was to create the desired database as well as figure out attributes and relationships.
+From there, Ruby on Rails was used for streamlining development.
+After testing, the application was deployed out onto the web using Heroku.

 ## Setup
 Ruby: v6.0.3.2